-If you’ve ever blown your top, flown off the handle, lost it or stewed about anything, you know how you felt afterward.
+If you’ve ever blown your top, flown off the handle, lost it, or stewed about anything, you know how you felt afterward (not great).
+Hopefully with this article we can provide some tips on how to control your emotions.

 No matter who was at fault, no matter the outcome, you are still left with a very unpleasant feeling because of the outburst.